MFA Design Admission

 The full-time program requires five terms in residency to complete.
 Preference will be given to full-time students, although accommodations for part-time study may be arranged with the approval of the program director.
 Admission to the program is competitive.

-Applicants must hold a BFA or BA in design, or the equivalent, from an accredited institution, submit a USC Graduate Application, and meet all application requirements described below, including the submission of a portfolio.
+Applicants must hold a BFA/BA in a creative field (design, art, architecture) or a relevant field with some practice (business, communication, etc) from an accredited institution, submit a USC Graduate Application, and meet all supplemental application requirements described below, including the submission of an art/design portfolio.

 The instructions below are in two sections: Application Requirements, which outlines the essentials of the MFA application, and Explanation of Application Requirements, which more fully describes each requirement.

 Applicants must submit both Roski’s Slideroom Application Form and USC’s Application for Graduate Admission.
 The portal to Slideroom can be found inside the USC Graduate Application in the Program Materials section.
 Use only this portal to access Slideroom; otherwise the two applications will not synchronize correctly.